 There are many surf schools in Puerto Rico, so if you want to learn, this trip would be a great opportunity for you.
 I took a lesson at the Courtyard Isla Verde…..Isla Verde beach is a great spot to learn, because of the small, steady, well-formed waves.
 I had never surfed before and I was so happy because I got up during my lesson!!!

-I am not someone that spends my day at a resort when I travel.
-I travel to see and do as much as I can.
-In Puerto Rico, I recommend renting a car for your trip (or even a few days of it) so that you can drive throughout the island to take in all the sights.
+I am not someone that spends my entire day at a resort when I travel.
+I like to get out and experience a ton.
+There is especially a lot to see and do in Puerto Rico, so I travelled around as much as I could.
+When traveling to Puerto Rico, I recommend renting a car (or even for just a few days of it) so that you can drive throughout the island to take in all the sights.
+There are so many places to visit in Puerto Rico that renting a car will definitely be worth it..

 Random Facts about Puerto Rico